hashplex/Lightning/README.md

 Usage
 -----

-This project has only been tested on Ubuntu 14.04 with Python 3.4.0.
+I develop on Ubuntu 14.04 with Python 3.4.0.
+Travis tests on Ubuntu 12.04 with Python 3.3+

-- Grab a bitcoind 10.x executable and put it in the directory.
+- Grab a bitcoind 0.11.0 executable and put it in the directory.
 - Set up a virtualenv and install from `requirements.txt`.
 - Tests can be run as `python -m unittest`.
 - To set up a regtest network, run `python create_regnet.py` OR